Belonging

 Equality runs thematically throughout our offering.
 It is reflected in our research as well as the long and shortlists we compile.
 We collaborate with our clients by signing up to diversity and inclusion charters.
 We lead by example, providing internships and work experience to promote social mobility, as well as hosting roundtable discussions and seminars to drive the narrative around these crucial topics.

 We aim to include at least 30% female representation in our long lists with a minimum of two female candidates per shortlist.
-We go above and beyond to source and include BAME candidates in shortlists, subject to relevance.
-If we are unable to meet these targets for any reason, we highlight the issue to clients and try to explore alternative options, such as assisting to recruit and develop senior associates who check the diversity criteria on either gender or ethnicity or both.
+We go above and beyond to source and include candidates from ethnically diverse backgrounds in shortlists, subject to relevance.
+If we are unable to meet these targets for any reason, we highlight the issue to our law firm partners and try to explore alternative options, such as assisting to recruit and develop greater diversity at senior associate levels.

-We encourage clients to make changes to their internal processes in order to help foster inclusion and a sense of belonging as well as enhance BAME and gender representation at interview stage.
+We encourage the firms with which we work to make changes to their internal processes in order to help foster inclusion and a sense of belonging as well as enhance the representation of women and ethnically diverse lawyers at interview stage.

 Although a positive start, we acknowledge there remains significant room for improvement and, that the industry has many hurdles to overcome to attain true heterogeneity.
 As such, we continually push to broaden our knowledge and understanding of the issues and challenges faced by underrepresented groups, so as to remain innovative and fresh in our formulation of policies in this area.